lisakkaufmann/ENIGMA_AN_DTI/README.md

 The instructions outlined in the "Instructions" word document are intended to allow the different sites to complete the analyses and submit results for the meta-analysis, however the processing and analyses can be completed centrally if the data sharing agreements permit this.

-## Download this repo and follow the Instructions document to get started.
+## Download this repository and follow the Instructions document to get started.